Image Alt Text

 24 of the Best Franchises in Canada

-However, operating a franchise location can provide the perfect combination of both.
+Operating a franchise location can provide the perfect balance between running your own business and working with a team.
 The franchise market allows business-oriented individuals to build a location and operate a business with an existing infrastructure and a large customer base.

 1. Tim Hortons

-One of the most well known Canadian brands in the world, Tim Hortons is also the biggest Canadian franchise in the country.
-Founded in 1964 by the Canadian hockey player Tim Horton, the franchise boasts over 4800 locations across 14 countries.
+One of the most well-known Canadian brands in the world, Tim Hortons is also the biggest Canadian franchise in the country.
+Founded in 1964 by Canadian hockey player Tim Horton, the franchise boasts over 5,500 locations across 13 countries.
 For this reason, the coffee shop giant has become one of the most profitable franchises in Canada.

-This industry-leading company offers business enthusiasts great franchising opportunities for the future.
-To achieve the minimal financial requirements to become a franchisee, you must have a net worth of $500,000 and unencumbered funds of $100,000.
+This industry-leading company offers business enthusiasts franchising opportunities for the future.
+To achieve the minimum financial requirements to become a franchisee, you must have a net worth of $500,000 and unencumbered funds of $100,000.
+You should also have experience running or managing a business.

 2. Canada Bread

-To franchise with this brand, you will need to go through the Canadian branch of operations, known as Bimbo Canada.
-This franchising opportunity will require unencumbered cash of a minimum of $30,000.
-However, depending on the location, this cash requirement can skyrocket to $300,000.
+To franchise with this brand, you'll need to go through the Canadian branch of operations, known as Bimbo Canada.
+This franchising opportunity requires 25% of the total investment in unencumbered cash.
+The total investment cost ranges between $20,000 and $450,000.

 3. Pizza Pizza